tienvx/single-color-petrinet/docs/documentation.md

 As a result:
 * There is only one color stored in marking instead of tokens
-* Expressions on output arcs become single expression on transition
+* Expressions on output arcs are removed
+* Marking's color may be changed when a transition is fired (Out of this library's scope)

 That make Single Color Petrinet:
 * Not compatible with Coloured Petrinet